hctwist/advent-of-code-framework/README.md

 When a problem is run for the first time, input and output files need to be provided.
 These are prompted for via Notepad by the runner, and the user is expected to save and exit Notepad to continue (similar to command line Git).
-Initially required files are the input and output of the sample part of the problem, plus the input of the main problem (the file title will indicate the data expected).
+Initially required files are the input and output of the example part of the problem, plus the input of the main problem (the file will indicate the data expected).

 After running the solution to the main problem the option will be given to save the output.